md-scanner/md-scanner/font-style-classifier/README.md

 # FSC_Dataset

 `FSC_Dataset` is the dataset we use to train `FSC_Encoder`.
-The dataset currently consists of ~141000 32x32 images of black-on-white characters, belonging to different fonts, and a `.csv` descriptor holding metadata.
+The dataset currently consists of >141000 32x32 images of black-on-white characters belonging to different fonts, and a `.csv` descriptor holding metadata.

 ### gen_db.py